edenjamsalem/minishell/README.md

 ## 🗣️ About

-> _The aim of this project is to code a lightweight version of the Bash shell,implementing much of its core functionality
+> _The aim of this project is to code a lightweight version of the Bash shell, implementing much of its core functionality_

 For more detailed information, look at the [**subject of this project.**](https://github.com/edenjamsalem/minishell/subject.pdf)